alankinlaw/Easy-SAS-Love-Plot-for-Covariate-Imbalance/readme.md

 Standardized mean differences can either be generated in SAS or imported into SAS, and then fed into to this macro.

 The INPUT DATASET must contain three columns:

-1. COVARIATE -- a list of the names of each covariate for which balance across exposure/treatment groups is being assessed, written as you might want it to appear in a manuscript's typical Table 1;
+1. <i>COVARIATE</i>: a list of the names of each covariate for which balance across exposure/treatment groups is being assessed, written as you might want it to appear in a manuscript's typical Table 1;

-2. CRUDE -- standardized mean differences for each covariate in the crude (unadjusted) data; and
+2. <i>CRUDE</i>: standardized mean differences for each covariate in the crude (unadjusted) data; and

-3. POST -- standardized mean differences for each covariate after weighting, matching, or standardization
+3. <i>POST</i>: standardized mean differences for each covariate after weighting, matching, or standardization

 The input dataset can contain more than these three variables, but only these three will be used by the %love macro.